Raphael Klayman

 In addition to his solo and chamber music activities, Raphael Klayman has played in the American Symphony Orchestra, the New York Pops and various fine ensembles in New York and New Jersey, frequently serving as Concertmaster.
 Always specializing in classical music, he has been very active in popular music as well.
 He has worked with Tony Bennett and was invited to be Concertmaster for a Broadway tour of "Miss Saigon".
 He has served as Concertmaster for Ray Charles, Regis Philbin and Clay Aiken.
 He also appears in an award-winning music video with Rascal Flatts.

 In earlier seasons, Mr. Klayman toured the U.S. three times as a member of the Goldovsky Opera Theatre.
 He also toured throughout Japan as a member of the New York Symphonic Ensemble, with whom he has also worked in New York's Alice Tully Hall and Carnegie Hall.
-He is Concertmaster and Personnel Manager of the Angelus Orchestra.
+Engagements off the beaten path have ranged from starring in a television commercial to playing in a gondola in Manhattan’s Central Park for a wedding proposal!

 A graduate of the Mannes College of Music in New York where he was a recipient of several scholarships, he also holds a Certificat de Stage from the Centre International de Formation Musicale in Nice, France.
 His early studies were with two former pupils of the legendary pedagogue, Leopold Auer – Harry Fratkin and Vladimir Graffman.
-His later teachers included Regis Iandiorio, and he undertook advanced training with three of America's most distinguished virtuosos – Glenn Dicterow, Aaron Rosand, and Charles Libove.
-His chamber music coaches have included Paul Doktor, Claus Adam, and Lewis Kaplan.
+His later teachers included Regis Iandiorio, and he undertook advanced training with three of America's foremost virtuosos – Glenn Dicterow, Aaron Rosand, and Charles Libove.
+His chamber music coaches have included Paul Doktor, Claus Adam.

-Mr. Klayman's solo CD's are available on the GuarneriRecords label.
+Mr. Klayman's solo CD albums are available on the GuarneriRecords label.

 Go to: Main CD Bio Videos Highlights